bdiaz12345/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? the closure is used on line 51.
+I can tell because it's a variable that's within the nested function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the range is always the same, but the output could change.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? it only exists within the function personalDice.

 ### Task 2c - Exit Ticket